 Prehistoric Capital of France

-Although the renowned Lascaux—discovered by a Paris schoolboy in 1940—has been closed to the public since 1963, a perfect replica of the 17,000-year-old drawing-festooned cave's main chambers, called Lascaux II, was opened just 200 yards away.
-Lascaux may be the best known of the prehistoric caves, but scores of caves and grottoes are scattered throughout Dordogne's Vézere Valley, notably the Grotte du Grand-Roc, Grotte de Font-de-Gaume, and the Grottes des Combarelles, all near Eyzies-de-Tayac.
+Although the renowned Lascaux—discovered by 18 year-old Marcel Ravidat, a local resident, in 1940—has been closed to the public since 1963, a perfect replica of the 17,000-year-old drawing-festooned cave's main chambers, called Lascaux II, was opened just 200 yards away.
+Lascaux may be the best known of the prehistoric caves, but scores of caves and grottoes are scattered throughout Dordogne's Vézere Valley, notably the Grotte du Grand-Roc, Grotte de Font-de-Gaume, and the Grotte des Combarelles, all near Les Eyzies-de-Tayac.
 To track a route through the area, Pole International de la Prehistoire's detailed maps and information on the region's vast trove of prehistoric sites are invaluable.

 Insider Tip: In summer, tickets for Lascaux must be reserved by phone (055 351 9623) 3 to 4 days prior to your visit and are purchased in Montignac, next to the tourist office.
 Tours in English are available.

 Don't Miss: The Vézere Valley is also known for its many picturesque chateaux along the Vézere river, like the beautiful Chateau de Losse's graceful gardens and 16th-century castle.
 Take a walk along the scenic grounds or stop into the charming garden cafe for house-made foie gras, fresh salads, and desserts in a lovely outdoor setting.